MoonSulong/SpatialNarrativeMobApp/README.md

 ## 3. Application Deployment
 Atlantic hurricane season, which was the most active and the seventh costliest Atlantic hurricane season on record.
-The observations were collected in the Courtland town on Virginia on September 20, 2020, and in the Elkin town across the Yadkin River on North Carolina on Oc- tober 29, 2020.
+The observations were collected in the Courtland town on Virginia on September 20, 2020, and in the Elkin town across the Yadkin River on North Carolina on October 29, 2020.
 The photos depicts the flooding, road closure and emerged facilities with precise real time and geo-tagged location and attached short descriptions
 ![local environment](https://raw.githubusercontent.com/MoonSulong/SpatialNarrativeMobApp/master/observations.png)